-The first-quarter increase in real GDP reflected increases in consumer spending, business investment, government spending, and housing investment that were partially offset by decreases in inventory investment and exports.
-Imports, a subtraction in the calculation of GDP, increased.
+The third-quarter increase in real GDP reflected increases in exports, consumer spending, business investment, and government spending that were partly offset by decreases in housing investment and inventory investment.
+Imports, which are a subtraction in the calculation of GDP, decreased.

-- The increase in consumer spending reflected increases in goods (led by industrial supplies and materials, “other” goods, and nonautomotive capital goods) and services (led by food services and accommodations).
+- The increase in exports reflected both goods (led by industrial supplies and materials, “other” goods, and nonautomotive capital goods) and services (led by “other” business services and travel).

-- The increase in business investment reflected increases in equipment (led by information processing equipment) and intellectual property products that were partly offset by a decrease in structures.
+- The increase in business investment reflected increases in equipment and intellectual property products that were partly offset by a decrease in structures.